jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Operation-Guide/Web-service Protection Settings/CC-Defense-Related.md

 5. Configure Speed Limit

-    * Advanced protection supports limiting the visit speed of source IP.
+    * Anti-DDoS Pro supports limiting the visit speed of source IP.
 Click the "Edit" button in the speed limit rule for settings.
 The minimum time can be set to seconds.